 If you are hungry before running, eat something light like a yoghurt or an apple.

 It is not a good idea to plan a sport activity on a full stomach.
-Shaking and muscular activity puts pressure on your stomach.
-It drives acid out of your stomach and gives you exercise heartburn in no time.
+Running, jumping or working out, means shaking and muscular activity in your belly.
+It puts pressure on your stomach and drives acid out of your stomach.
+You'll get exercise heartburn in no time.

 Walk or cycle gently afer large meals.
 Moderate exercise promotos digestion: